 We turned back around instantly and, with no alternative option as the sun set, headed back to the original beach-side hostel and set our packs down on its cement floor, careful to avoid the pools of water that had collected throughout the room.
 The shower was nothing but a hose in the wall, the toilet could only be flushed by pouring a bucket of water into it, and a very old, mildew-ridden pair of underwear was discovered in the bed as we attempted to hang our own mosquito net over the ripped and moldy one that came with the room.

 The next morning, we took a stroll through the village and looked at some other posadas and it turns out that right next door was the charming Posada Ziga, which is the last hotel on the beach before the Turtle Sanctuary.
 We moved in, cleaned up and as we laid in the hammocks on our own private terrace, we immediately felt more positive about this gorgeous Pacific coast beach village.

-Sleepy beach village
+Mazunte: A sleepy beach village